OLUJUWON-OMOTOBA/Sales-Performance-Dashboard/README.md

 - Example DAX for YTD and YoY calculations

-## Suggested Power BI build steps
+## Power BI build steps

-1. Import `sales_data.csv` into Power BI Desktop.
+1. Imported `sales_data.csv` into Power BI Desktop.
-2. In Power Query, convert `order_date` to Date type and clean columns.
+2. In Power Query, converted `order_date` to Date type and clean columns.
-3. Create a Date (Calendar) dimension table and mark it as a Date table.
+3. Created a Date (Calendar) dimension table and mark it as a Date table.
-4. Build a star schema: Sales (fact) → Date (dimension).
+4. Built a star schema: Sales (fact) → Date (dimension).
-5. Create the following visuals:
+5. Created the following visuals:
 - Line chart — Total Revenue by Month
 - Clustered bar — Revenue by Region and Product
 - KPI cards — Total Revenue, Revenue Growth (YoY)
 - Table — Top 10 Sales Reps by Revenue
-6. Add slicers for Region, Product, and Sales Rep for interactive filtering.
+6. Added slicers for Region, Product, and Sales Rep for interactive filtering.

-## Example DAX snippets
+## DAX snippets

 ```dax